 There are plenty of ways outside of property to make passive income in the offline world – sometimes we just need to think a little more creatively.

-Do you own anything of value to others but that you might not miss for a few hours each week?
+Do you own anything of value to others that you might not miss for a few hours each week?
 If so, it could start to form a piece of your passive income.

 Rentals are great for this – the more obvious ones are renting a spare room out or even renting an unused garage or driveway.
-But you can also rent out your possessions too – car rental sites and apps such as HiyaCar allow you to make money from renting out your vehicle.
+But you can also rent out your possessions, too – car rental sites and apps such as HiyaCar allow you to make money from renting out your vehicle.

-If you have other high end equipment such as cameras or drones, then you can make money through companies such as Fat Llama – an online marketplace where you can advertise your goods for rental and make relatively passive income.
+If you have other high-end equipment such as cameras or drones, then you can make money through companies such as Fat Llama – an online marketplace where you can advertise your goods for rental and make relatively passive income.

-Drones go for around £24 per day on average, so if you arrange a weekly rental that’s £168 per week for just arranging the collection and drop off.
+Drones go for around £24 per day on average, so if you arrange a weekly rental that’s £168 per week for just arranging the collection and drop-off.

 Have a think about what you own and see if there is a way to monetise the rental of it.

-Stocks and shares or even a good old fashioned savings account are one of the oldest forms of passive income investment.
-This is one example where you will need the finances up front and maybe some time – as you will need to fully understand what you are investing in and consider the risk appetite you have.
-You’ll also need to ensure you can out perform the rate of inflation – which at the time of writing could prove tricky.
+This is one example where you will need the finances upfront, and maybe some time – as you will need to fully understand what you are investing in and consider the risk appetite you have.

-For the risk averse it’s better to go with funds (where the investments are managed for you), whereas if you have a little more knowledge you might want to choose your own investments.
+For the risk averse, it’s better to go with funds (where the investments are managed for you), whereas if you have a little more knowledge you might want to choose your own investments.

 Shares or stocks that pay dividends can work well.
-These tend to be in larger companies and so are usually a little more secure, and receiving a dividend payout of the companies profits each year can be an added bonus.
+These tend to be in larger companies and so are usually a little more secure, and receiving a dividend payout of the companies’ profits each year can be an added bonus.

-Unless you have a huge amount to invest though, this is unlikely going to replace your full time income and the more involved your are, the less passive it obviously becomes.
+Unless you have a huge amount to invest though, this is unlikely going to replace your full-time income – and the more involved your are, the less passive it obviously becomes.

 Verdict

-There are plenty more passive income methods that we could explore, but above are my favourite ideas and ones that are worthy of your consideration.
-The key is to choose something you think you can stick to, as you will need a fair amount of time, energy and maybe even money to put in up front – before you see your passive return.
+The key is to choose something you think you can stick to, as you will need a fair amount of time, energy, and maybe even money to put in upfront before you see your passive return.

 Even then, the chances are it won’t be 100% passive… but making money whilst you sleep really is the dream – and is 100% achievable!